getong/flutter_rust_bridge_tutorial/src/fundamentals/flutter/set-up.md

 ## Upgrading Flutter

+> As a general recommendation, I suggest deleting the `build` and `target` folders after upgrading the Flutter version.

-To update the Flutter SDK use this command:
+To upgrade the Flutter SDK use this command:

 `flutter upgrade`

-To update to the latest compatible versions of all the dependencies listed in the pubspec.yaml file, use the _flutter pub_ command:
+To upgrade to the latest compatible versions of all the dependencies listed in the pubspec.yaml file, use the _flutter pub_ command:

 `flutter pub upgrade`